matomo-org/developer-documentation/docs/getting-started-part-3.md

     $setting->description   = \Piwik::translate('MyPlugin_ReportDimensionSettingDescription');

 We also need to internationalize the names of each possible setting value.
 We'll do this by using translated text in the `MyPlugin::$availableDimensionsForAggregation` static variable.
-Of course, we can't call [Piwik::translate](/api-reference/Piwik/Piwik#translate) when setting a static field, so we'll have to add a new method.
+Of course, we can't call [Piwik::translate](/api-reference/Piwik/Piwik#translate) when setting a static field, so we'll have to add a new method that returns the array.

 We're not going to add any translation tokens to our **en.json** file this time.
 This is because the translations already exist for core plugins.
 Replace the `MyPlugin::$availableDimensionsForAggregation` field with this: